github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

 {% if currentVersion == "free-pro-team@latest" %}
 #### Supported `author:` queries

 To filter notifications by user, you can use the `author:` query.
-An author is the original author of the thread (issue, pull-request, gists, discussions etc) for which you are being notified.
-For example, to see notifications for threads created by @octocat, use `author:octocat`.
+An author is the original author of the thread (issue, pull request, gist, discussions, and so on) for which you are being notified.
+For example, to see notifications for threads created by the Octocat user, use `author:octocat`.

 #### Supported `owner:` queries